codenamerockey/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+relational database is a collection of data that can be retrieved quickly and manipulated and stored in tabular format.
+Sql is the language used to navigate and retrieve specific data from the relational database

 - [ ] Why do tables need a `primary key`?

+Because every record in the table needs to be specific and allowed to be located by its index.

 - [ ] What is the name given to a table column that references the primary key on another table.

+A foriegn key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.
+      A third table with foriegn keys pointing to each table you want to reference.

 ## Minimum Viable Product